DUI & DUI-Related Offenses

 The consequences of a DUI vary greatly depending on the type of conviction.
 With every additional charge within a certain period of time, the severity of penalties increases.
 In Florida, your first and second convictions are considered misdemeanors, and any following charges may be classified as felonies.
 Typically, DUIs require an additional court-ordered license suspension, a fine of $500 or greater, DUI school, 10-day impoundment of your vehicle and community service.
 The precise amount required for each penalty will depend on the number of DUIs you have been charged with previously and how much time elapsed between the charges.

 Arrested?
 You’re Going to Need a Stout Defense!

 Adam Stout is a criminal defense attorney serving Gainesville, Florida and the surrounding areas including Alachua, Bradford, Gilchrist, Levy and Marion counties.
 Being a former prosecutor, Adam has spent thousands of hours inside the courtroom.
 He knows that environment, how it works, and how to win a jury trial.
 Whether you’ve been charged with your first, second, or third DUI, Adam has the skill and tenacity to mount an aggressive and compelling defense on your behalf.
 Act now and obtain your free consultation with Adam over the phone.
-He can be reached any day of the week, no matter the hour.
 At Stout Defense, P.A., you will never have to jump through hoops to speak to an attorney.
 Adam personally handles every case from beginning to end, and every client is given his cellphone number to stay up-to-date on the status of the case.